|2006 Copa del Rey Winner

 Better know as José María, he played for Real Oviedo from 1961 to 1965.
 His club finished 3rd in La Liga for 1962-1963, their best ever result in history, He joined RCD Espanyol in 1965 and retired from them in 1976.
-He was a part of the famous frontline known as "Els 5 dofins".
+He was a part of the famous frontline known as "Els 5 dofins"(Five dolphins).
 He was capped 6 times for Spain between 1966 and 1967.

 FW: Luis Garcia (Spain)

 Luis Garcia was a youth product of Real Madrid.
 Over the course of nine seasons, he amassed La Liga totals of 329 games and 73 goals, mainly with Espanyol, with which he won one Copa del Rey and reached the 2007 UEFA Cup Final.
 He also played for Real Murcia, Mallocra and Real Zaragoza.
 He earned 7 caps between 2007 and 2008.

 ST: Marañón (Spain)

 Marañón started professionally at Real Madrid, where he played from 1968 to 1974, but his career was mainly associated with Español, where he played from 1974 to 1983.
 Over the course of 13 seasons, he amassed La Liga totals of 308 games and 116 goals, making him Espanyol's second greatest goal scorers.
 Marañón played 4 times for Spain.
 He went to the 1978 World Cup Finals, but without playing a game.

 From 1947 to 1958, Julia Arcas played for Espanyol.
 He scored the 1000th goal for Espanyol.
 In total, he scored with 86 goals for the club.
 He was for many years the highest scorer in the club's history, until Rafael Marañón, with 111, and then Raul Tamudo broke his record.
 He never played for Spain, but he had played 3 times for Catalonia national football team and scored two goals.